cschlaffner/PROTzilla/README.md

 2. (optional) If you want persistent user data storage, uncomment the volume specification in the `docker-compose.yml` and adjust for your system.
 Make sure to copy the repo contents in `/backend/user_data` over to your desired persistent directory first.
 3. Go to [the web UI](http://localhost:5173)
 4. Hack away and see the changes reflected instantly!
+5. (optional) In VS Code, go to the debugging tab and select Python Debugger: Remote Attach to enable listening for easy debuggin in your IDE!
+    For other setups, `debugpy` is listening on its default port 5678

 #### Production